-Studies and initiatives at national and local levels have been conducted that are integral to education technology within the Commonwealth of Kentucky.
+Studies and initiatives at national and local levels have been conducted that are integral to education technology in Kentucky.
 Several studies yield recommendations that directly impact the strategic direction of the Kentucky Education Technology System.
 This section contains a brief summary of each related connection with a link to the full study and publication.
 These connections collectively drive our efforts on a daily basis.